druidfi/stonehenge/README.md

 ## TODO

-- More examples (Drupal, Wordpress, Node app, etc)
+- More examples (Drupal, Node app, etc)
 - Shell detection and autocreate the alias
 - Linux support